dkapur17/DJIControlClient/README.md

 # DJI Control Client

-A Python Wrapper over the API Calls to the DJI Control Server.
+A Python Wrapper over the API Calls to the [DJIControlServer](https://github.com/dkapur17/DJIControlServer).

 ### Classes